pushkarjajoria/Tresillo/README.md

 -   The concret focus of the project lays in analyzing popular songs (as e.g. expressed in charts) over a certain period of time by looking at their rhythmic structure to see if they use the tresillo rhythm.

--   Writing a rhythm detection algorithm and applying it to a popular music dataset

 -   Billboard archive for chart informations, Spotify API, Millions song dataset